Somers-class destroyer

-Like the Porters, they were originally built with eight 5 in/38 caliber guns in four single-purpose (surface action only) twin mounts.
-Anti-aircraft (AA) protection was initially provided by two quadruple 1.1 in machine cannon mounts and two .50-caliber machine guns.
-The 1.1-inch mounts were intended to compensate for the 5-inch guns' lack of AA capability; in the 1930s this was thought to be sufficient.
-As with the Porters, the Somers main armament was reduced to six guns (and replaced with dual-purpose mounts totaling five guns in Davis and Jouett) during World War II, with the anti-aircraft armament replaced by 40 mm Bofors and 20 mm Oerlikon guns and the torpedo armament reduced to eight tubes.
-In two ships (Davis and Jouett) the torpedo armament was eliminated to maximize the number of 40 mm guns.
+Like the Porter class, they were originally built with eight 5 in/38 caliber guns in four single-purpose (surface action only) twin mounts.
+Antiaircraft (AA) protection was initially provided by two quadruple 1.1 in machine cannon mounts and two .50-caliber machine guns.
+The 1.1-inch mounts were intended to compensate for the 5-inch guns' lack of AA capability; in the 1930s, this was thought to be sufficient.
+As with the Porter clas, the Somers main armament was reduced to six guns (and replaced with dual-purpose mounts totaling five guns in Davis and Jouett) during World War II, with the AA armament replaced by 40 mm Bofors and 20 mm Oerlikon guns and the torpedo armament reduced to eight tubes.
+In two ships (Davis and Jouett), the torpedo armament was eliminated to maximize the number of 40 mm guns.

-All of the class served in World War II, initially on Neutrality Patrols in the Atlantic and Caribbean.
+All of the class served in World War II, initially on neutrality patrols in the Atlantic and Caribbean.
 In early 1942 Warrington and Sampson were transferred to the Southeast Pacific Area, where they primarily escorted convoys between the Panama Canal and the Society Islands.
-In mid-1943 these two were transferred to the Southwest Pacific Area and operated near New Guinea and in the Solomon Islands; the others operated off Brazil and in the Caribbean and South Atlantic.
-In May 1944 all were transferred to the North Atlantic to support the invasion of Normandy, which Somers, Davis, and Jouett were directly involved in.
+In mid-1943, these two were transferred to the Southwest Pacific Area and operated near New Guinea and in the Solomon Islands; the others operated off Brazil and in the Caribbean and South Atlantic.
+In May 1944, all were transferred to the North Atlantic to support the invasion of Normandy, in which Somers, Davis, and Jouett were directly involved.
 Somers and Jouett supported the invasion of southern France in August.
 Warrington foundered in a hurricane in the Bahamas in September 1944.
-The others escorted convoys for the remainder of the war, and were scrapped by 1947.
+The others escorted convoys for the remainder of the war and were scrapped by 1947.